-What does this changing market environment mean for you?
-The answer depends on why you own bonds—and how sensitive you are to possible price declines.
-But for most investors, bonds continue to play an important diversification role in their portfolio.
+What does this shifting investment backdrop mean for you?
+The answer depends on why you own bonds—and how sensitive you are to possible price fluctuations.
 Here are some of our recent insights on the bond market, the outlook for rates, and some strategies to consider, depending on your particular needs.

 What it means for investors

-- Generally, rising rates are bad for bonds.
+- Generally, rising rates are bad for bond prices.
 Bond funds see their net asset value fall in price, and individual bonds and bond exchange-traded funds (ETFs) also see price losses.

-- However, rising rates could create opportunities as well.
-Over time, funds should generate more income, and individual bond investors might be able to buy securities that offer higher yields.
+- But rising rates can create opportunities.
+Over time, funds should generate more income and if you invest over a long enough time period, the added income can help offset the price losses.
+Individual bond investors might be able to buy securities that offer higher yields.
 And as prices go down, some bonds may become undervalued.

 - Not all bond investments will be affected equally.
 In general, lower-yielding, longer-maturity and higher-quality bonds have higher durations, and that means more price sensitivity to rising rates.
 For higher-yielding, lower-quality bonds that are exposed to the issuer’s credit risk, the improving economy signaled by gradually rising rates may benefit the financial health of certain non-investment-grade issuers enough to dampen the effect of rising interest rates.

-- We believe that bonds continue to serve an important function as part of an overall asset allocation strategy.
+- Bonds continue to serve as an important diversifier.
 Most investors should avoid the temptation to tactically trade in and out of the bond market.
-Rather than trying to time the market, we believe that a balanced approach to asset allocation is more likely to generate favorable long-term outcomes.
+Rather than trying to time the market, we believe that a balanced approach to asset allocation that is based on an investor’s horizon and objectives is more likely to generate favorable long-term outcomes.

 Strategies to consider